Ricordy/SL-SmartContracts/README.md

 **Withdraw membership cards’ revenue**

 1. In order to collect the revenue, the caller must be the CFO.
-2. This action is performed calling:
+2. This action is performed by calling:

 ```solidity
 /// @notice Allow the CFO of the contract to withdraw tokens from the contract's account